jahidulpabelislam/orm/README.md

 #### Accessing Entity Data

-You can get and set entity values using simple property access, these are the keys from `$dataMapping`:
+You can get and set entity values using simple property access, these are the keys from `$dataMapping`.
+When setting the value must be value for the type defined or null.

 ```php
 // Getting values